GitX-2022/PSG-Social-Media/README.md

 # Eventique

 Eventique is a club events management tool for the college and provides a handful of features.
-This tool helps in notifying the students about the upcoming events and will serve as a storage media for all their certificate.
+This application helps in notifying the students about the upcoming events and will serve as a storage media for all their certificate.
-This tool help in reducing the hassle of conducting an event by semi-automation of some of the procedures like ticket and certificate generation.
+Eventique helps in reducing the hassle of conducting an event by semi-automation of some of the procedures like ticket and certificate generation.
-The tool also provides room availabilty service for professors so that they can plan their classes beforehand.
+The application also provides room availabilty service for professors so that they can plan their classes beforehand.

 ### Admin Tools
 - Add Events